-General government non-financial accounts (HCSO)

-Statistical report of the Debt Management Agency (stocks, interest rates, accrual interest)

-Balance of payments statistics (MNB)

-Profit and loss account of the central bank

-Supervisory reports (profit and loss accounts of financial corporations)

-Annex of the annual corporate tax declarations (profit and loss accounts by corporation)

-Monetary interest rates statistics (MNB)

-Securities statistics (interest rates, stocks and flows of different securities, MNB)

-FISIM calculation for the non-financial accounts (MNB)
+General government non-financial accounts (HCSO) Statistical report of the Debt Management Agency (stocks. interest rates. accrual interest) Balance of payments statistics (NBH) Profit and loss account of the central bank Supervisory reports (profit and loss accounts of financial corporations) Annex of the annual corporate tax declarations (profit and loss accounts by corporation) Monetary interest rates statistics (NBH) Securities statistics (interest rates. stocks and flows of different securities.
+NBH) FISIM calculation for the non-financial accounts (NBH)

+- 82. Main advantages of the interest income matrix: - consistent set of interest flows for the total economy and its sectors - inclusion of all available data sources - consistency with the FISIM calculation - consistency with government accounts and BoP statistics (from 2008 onwards) - full coverage of sectors and instruments on a quarterly basis - application of accrual method (debtor approach) according to the ESA95

-88. The National Bank of Hungary is the institution where the stocks of different financial instruments and accrued interests split by sectors and sub-sectors are available on quarterly basis.
-The National Bank of Hungary compiled a matrix of interest flows between institutional sectors.
+83. The NBH is the institution where the stocks of different financial instruments and accrued interests split by sectors and sub-sectors are available on quarterly basis.
+The NBH compiles a matrix of interest flows between institutional sectors.
 The matrix contains interest flows among resident sectors and the rest of the world, and the consistency with the basic FISIM input is ensured.

-Table 8.14 Effect of the change of new interest matrix on GNI (at current prices, billion HUF)
+Table 8.15 Effect of the change of new interest matrix on GNI (at current prices)